EpistasisLab/tpot/docs/sources/contributing.md

           $ git checkout -b my-contribution

 4. Make sure your local environment is setup correctly for development.
 Installation instructions are almost identical to [the user instructions](installing.md) except that TPOT should *not* be installed.
-If you have TPOT installed on your computer then make sure you are using a virtual environment (as detailed in the instructions) that does not have TPOT installed.
+If you have TPOT installed on your computer then make sure you are using a virtual environment that does not have TPOT installed.
 Furthermore, you should make sure you have installed the `nose` package into your development environment so that you can test changes locally.

           $ conda install nose